 Seminar Outline

 This seminar is intended to cover the knowledge required by a senior AtoN manager in a national Competent Authority to gain an understanding of the obligations placed on a State for the proper provision of AtoN services and to disseminate that knowledge more widely.
-The course comprises 6 teaching modules.
+The course comprises 3 teaching modules and a final seminar forum.

-Table of Teaching Modules
+List of Teaching Modules